Skip to Content

 Please note:

 Sidewalks outside of the areas indicated in the Interactive Winter Maintenance Mapping are the responsibility of the property owner.
-Properties within the Heritage Business Improvement Area have 6 hours from the beginning of a snowfall event to shovel adjacent sidewalk areas.
+Port Hope's snow clearing by-law gives property owners within the Heritage Business Improvement Area 6 hours from the beginning of a snowfall event to clear snow and ice from sidewalks that surround their property.
 All other property owners have 48 hours from the beginning of the snowfall to clear the sidewalks.
+It is the property owner's responsibility to use safety salt or sand on ice and slippery surfaces if necessary.

 Bridges, bus shelters, and accessible parking spaces